Hendrin-Mckay/odingame/README.md

 # OdinGame

-A modern, cross-platform game development framework for the [Odin Programming Language](https://odin-lang.org/) that shares similarities with PyGame but with a focus on performance and modern graphics APIs.
+A modern, cross-platform game development framework for the [Odin Programming Language](https://odin-lang.org/) that shares similarities with XNA/FNA/MONOGAME but with a focus on performance and modern graphics APIs.

 ## Features